Show Yourself (Disney song): Background

 Lopez gave a similar account: "When we saw the first round of visuals and then we saw it in the film, everyone agreed changes needed to happen.
-And it went back and forth for months—it’s now four minutes and 20 seconds and it has a big ending.
+And it went back and forth for months—it's now four minutes and 20 seconds and it has a big ending.
 It transformed a lot, and it was hard."

 Reception

 Show Yourself received acclaim from critics and fans.
-USA Today wrote "it's a joy to listen to her nail every note in sight".
+USA Today wrote "it's a joy to listen to [Menzel] nail every note in sight".
 Stuff praised it for incorporating the film's other musical motifs.
 The New York Times compared its theme of self-acceptance with "Let It Go" from Frozen.
 Like "Let It Go", the track has also been interpreted as a coming out for the LGBTQ community.

 Chart performance

 The song debuted at number 99 on the Billboard Hot 100 before rising to 70 in its second week.